jshawl/peanut-butter-and-jelly/08-single-page-web-apps/sequelize/readme.md

 - Map a directory / file structure conducive to DB modeling
 - Map Rails / ActiveRecord methods to Express / Sequelize methods

+## Opening Framing

+Can you include something about where we are and what the purpose of today is?

 ## Let's start at the end
+^^ I like this!

 Download [tunr_node_hbs](https://github.com/ga-dc/tunr_node_hbs).